-Airspace Level of service for civil flight Military airspace controlled/administered by Military ATC Approved aircraft - equivalent to Class A and/or Class C airspace, as applicable Restricted Areas and Military Operating Areas controlled/administered by other military units e.g. Navy or Army Note: ATC may provide limited FIS and SAR services in accordance with ENR 1.1 Section 2.2 Note: Military ATC areas are identified in DAH as controlled/administered by 452SQN or 453SQN.
-See
+Airspace Level of service for civil flight Approved aircraft - equivalent to Class A and/or Class C airspace, as applicable Restricted Areas and Military Operating Areas controlled/administered by other military units e.g. Navy or Army Note: ATC may provide limited FIS and SAR services in accordance with ENR 1.1 Section 2.2 Note: Military ATC areas are identified in DAH as controlled/administered by 452SQN or 453SQN.
+Se

-Note: Military ATC areas are identified in DAH as controlled/administered by 452SQN or 453SQN.
-See ENR 1.1 paragraph 2.2.4
+ENR 1.1 paragraph 2.2.4